Roblox/roact/docs/advanced/inspecting-roact-objects.md

 In certain situations, such as when building highly reusable and customizable components, props may be composed of Roact objects, such as an element or a component class.

-To facilitate safer development for these kinds of situations, Roact exposes a type enumeration and a type checking function.
+To facilitate safer development for these kinds of situations, Roact exposes the `Roact.typeOf` function to inspect Roact objects and return a value from the `Roact.Type` enumeration.

-## Without Type Checking
+## Without Object Inspection

 Suppose we want to write a Header component with a prop for the title child element:
 ```lua